John McCain funeral: Meghan McCain, Bush, Obama eulogize 'American greatness'

 “Wherever John passed throughout the world people immediately knew there was a leader in their midst,” he said.

 Among the early arrivals at the cathedral was McCain’s mother, 106-year-old Roberta McCain, who arrived in a wheelchair.
-Ivanka Trump, President Donald Trump's daughter, and her husband, presidential adviser Jared Kushner, were surprise guests as the president himself was not invited.
+Ivanka Trump, President Donald Trump's daughter, and her husband, presidential adviser Jared Kushner, were surprise guests.
 Former Presidents Bush, Obama, and Bill Clinton joined the roster of the most senior former and current officials.
 Former Vice Presidents Joe Biden, Dick Cheney and Al Gore were also present.

 McCain's widow, Cindy, greeted each of the former presidents.